 Tracking: Robust sharing and continuously analysing genomic data

-Based on the difficulties we experienced in doing the genomic signature work, we propose a cloud-based architecture for sharing and continuously analysing SARS-Cov-2 sequences.
-Covid Beacon is based on our serverless Beacon (sBeacon) work and it enables the sharing of insights without having to give up ownership or access control of the contributed data itself.
 The cloud-native architecture allows the economical scaling to potentially millions of data-points and provides an appropriate environment for highly sensitive clinical data.
 A GitHub issue tracker is maintained and monitored to allow community volunteers to contribute.

 Cloud-native scalable and privacy preserving framework for analysing COVID-19 data

+Depending on whether the virus continues to evolve into a mild and severe version there might be the need of developing strain specific at-home tests.
 Based on our CRISPR target-site detection tools, we built a webpage for designing CRISPR-targets that are able to differentiate between similar viruses that would form false negatives and combine variations that should be flagged as positives.

 SAUTE: Webservice for optimizing CRISPR-diagnostics sgRNAs